Magisk-Modules-Repo/com.piyushgarg.rclone/README.md

          5|

     **NOTE:** _There is no need to specify values you do not wish to change.
 Ensure a line break/carriage return exist after each specified param or they will not be parsed.
 For more information see [issue #2](https://github.com/Magisk-Modules-Repo/com.piyushgarg.rclone/issues/2)_

+- Custom remote params example #2 (using SUBPATH)

+   _The following configuration will mount the remote subdirectory `Batman` as the root directory of the share `[Movies]`._

+         /sdcard/.rclone/.Movies.param

+         1| SDBINDPOINT=BatmanMovie
+         2| SUBPATH=Batman
+         3|

+   Now the mounted directory `/sdcard/BatmanMovie` is actually the remote directory `Movies/Batman`.

 ---
 ## Custom Globals